-- g) detail the reasons for its objection decision in relation to the land. - 3.
-Unless otherwise ordered, neither party nor any expert witness may refer to or rely on any comparable sales that are not listed in the statement of facts and issues. - 4.
-By 4:00pm on [8 weeks from the date of the orders], each party must deliver the following to the other party: - a) a list of all documents in their possession or control in the following categories [list them] which are directly relevant to the issues in dispute; and - b) a separate list of any of the documents for which they claim privilege from disclosure, and the basis for that claim. - 5.
-By 4:00pm on [9 weeks from the date of the orders], each party must produce the listed documents for inspection or deliver copies of the listed documents as requested by the other party. - 6.
-By 4:00pm on [9 weeks from the date of the orders], each party must file in the Land Court Registry and serve on any other party a written notice of the expert witnesses they intend to engage for the hearing.
-The notice must include the following details for each expert witness nominated: - a) the name of the expert witness; - b) their discipline or area of expertise; and - c) a short statement of each specific issue or assertion the expert witness will address. - 7.
-The appeal is listed for review at [ASAP after the date for nomination of the experts]. - 8.
-Either party may apply for review by giving at least two (2) business days' written notice to the Land Court Registry and to the other party of: - a) the proposed date for review; and - b) the reasons for the request.
+- 1. By 4:00pm on the date 4 weeks from the filing of Form 29 or conclusion of the PC process (whichever occurs later), each party must deliver the following to the other party: - (a) a list of all documents in their possession or control that are directly relevant to the issues in dispute, and - (b) a separate list of any of the documents for which they claim privilege from disclosure, and the basis for that claim. - 2.
+By 4:00pm on the date 1 week after the date indicated in order 1, each party must produce the listed documents for inspection or deliver copies of the listed documents as requested by the other party. - 3.
+By 4:00pm on the date 1 week after the date indicated in order 1, each party must file in the Land Court Registry and serve on any other party a written notice of the expert witnesses they intend to engage for the hearing.
+The notice must include the following details for each expert witness nominated: - (a) the name of the expert witness - (b) their discipline or area of expertise, and - (c) a short statement of each specific issue or assertion the expert witness will address. - 4.
+The appeal is listed for review at [as soon as practicable after the date for nomination of the experts]. - 5.
+Either party may apply for review by giving at least two (2) business days written notice to the Land Court Registry and to the other party of: - (a) the proposed date for review, and - (b) the reasons for the request.